Invisalign – Ann Arbor, MI

 Spaces Between Teeth

-While a gap in the smile of a child is cute, it loses its adorability when you’re adult, especially because you are at a higher risk of oral health problems.
+While a gap in the smile of a child is cute, it loses its adorability when you’re an adult, especially because you are at a higher risk of oral health problems.
 Food can become trapped between the spaces, causing bacteria to grow.
 Invisalign can shift your teeth, eliminating the extra space.

 Benefits of Invisalign